jclouds/legacy-jclouds.github.com/documentation/quickstart/rackspace.markdown

 ### Next Steps

-1. Try the rest of the [examples](https://github.com/jclouds/jclouds-examples/tree/master/rackspace) in the [cloudservers package](https://github.com/jclouds/jclouds-examples/tree/master/rackspace/src/main/java/org/jclouds/examples/rackspace/cloudservers) and the [Logging example](https://github.com/jclouds/jclouds-examples/blob/master/rackspace/src/main/java/org/jclouds/examples/rackspace/Logging.java)
+1. Try the rest of the [examples](https://github.com/jclouds/jclouds-examples/tree/master/rackspace) in the [cloudservers package](https://github.com/jclouds/jclouds-examples/tree/master/rackspace/src/main/java/org/jclouds/examples/rackspace/cloudservers) and the [Logging example](https://github.com/jclouds/jclouds-examples/blob/master/rackspace/src/main/java/org/jclouds/examples/rackspace/Logging.java).
-1. When you're ready to publish a web page on the internet, try the [CloudServersPublish.java](https://github.com/jclouds/jclouds-examples/blob/master/rackspace/src/main/java/org/jclouds/examples/rackspace/cloudservers/CloudServersPublish.java) example
+1. When you're ready to publish a web page on the internet, try the [CloudServersPublish.java](https://github.com/jclouds/jclouds-examples/blob/master/rackspace/src/main/java/org/jclouds/examples/rackspace/cloudservers/CloudServersPublish.java) example.
-1. Change the examples to do different things that you want to do
+1. Change the examples to do different things that you want to do.
-1. After running some examples, compare the output with what you see in the [Cloud Control Panel](https://mycloud.rackspace.com/)
+1. After running some examples, compare the output with what you see in the [Cloud Control Panel](https://mycloud.rackspace.com/).
-1. Browse the [documentation](http://www.jclouds.org/documentation/) and have a look at the [Javadoc](http://www.jclouds.org/documentation/releasenotes/) (choose the Javadoc for the current version)
+1. Browse the [documentation](http://www.jclouds.org/documentation/) and have a look at the [Javadoc](http://demobox.github.com/jclouds-maven-site/latest/apidocs).
-1. Return to the [Installation Guide](http://www.jclouds.org/documentation/userguide/installation-guide/) and have a look at the different ways to integrate jclouds with your project
+1. Return to the [Installation Guide](http://www.jclouds.org/documentation/userguide/installation-guide/) and have a look at the different ways to integrate jclouds with your project.
-1. Join the [jclouds mailing list](https://groups.google.com/forum/?fromgroups#!forum/jclouds) or maybe even the [jclouds developer mailing list](https://groups.google.com/forum/?fromgroups#!forum/jclouds-dev)
+1. Join the [jclouds mailing list](https://groups.google.com/forum/?fromgroups#!forum/jclouds) or maybe even the [jclouds developer mailing list](https://groups.google.com/forum/?fromgroups#!forum/jclouds-dev).

+## Rackspace open cloud providers

+This is a list of providers that work with the Rackspace open cloud that you can use to build your Context.

+* `"cloudfiles-us"`
+* `"cloudfiles-uk"`
+* `"cloudloadbalancers-us"`
+* `"cloudloadbalancers-uk"`
+* `"rackspace-cloudservers-us"`
+* `"rackspace-cloudservers-uk"`

 ## Support and Feedback